Galois connecting call-by-value and call-by-name: Call-by-push-value, call-by-value, and call-by-name

 \section{Call-by-push-value, call-by-value, and call-by-name}

 Levy~\cite{levy:call-by-push-value,levy:call-by-push-value-decomposing} introduced call-by-push-value (CBPV) as a calculus that captures both call-by-value and call-by-name.
-We reason about the relationship between call-by-value and call-by-name evaluation inside CBPV.
+We reason about the relationship between call-by-value and call-by-name evaluation inside CBPV.\footnotemark{}

-The syntax of CBPV terms is stratified into two kinds: \emph{values} $V, W$ do not reduce, \emph{computations} $M, N$ might reduce (possibly with side-effects).
+The syntax of CBPV terms is stratified into two kinds: \emph{values} $V, W$ do not reduce, \emph{computations} $M, N$ might reduce (possibly with computational effects).
 The syntax of types is similarly stratified into \emph{value types} $A, B$ and \emph{computation types} $\comp{C}, \comp{D}$.

-\shortorextended{ We include only a minimal subset of CBPV (containing higher-order functions, which are the main source of difficulty).
-Extending our results to full CBPV is straightforward. }{ We restrict to only the subset of CBPV required for this paper. }
+We restrict to only the subset of CBPV required for this paper.

-\shortonly{ We include booleans (the value type $\booltype$) as a representative base type. } The value type $\thunktype{\comp C}$ is the type of \emph{thunks} of computations of type $\comp C$.
+The value type $\thunktype{\comp C}$ is the type of \emph{thunks} of computations of type $\comp C$.
 Elements of $\thunktype{\comp C}$ are introduced using $\thunktermkeyword{}$: the value $\thunkterm M$ is the suspension of the computation term $M$.
-The corresponding eliminator is $\forcetermkeyword$, which is the inverse of $\thunktermkeyword$. \shortorextended{Computation types include}{Computation types include binary products; the pairing of two computations $M_1$ and $M_2$ is written $\comppairterm{M_1}{M_2}$, and the first and second projections are $\pushtermtight{1}{M}$ and $\pushtermtight{2}{M}$.
-Computation types also include} function types (where functions send values to computations).
+The corresponding eliminator is $\forcetermkeyword$, which behaves as the inverse of $\thunktermkeyword$.
+Computation types include binary products; the pairing of two computations $M_1$ and $M_2$ is written $\comppairterm{M_1}{M_2}$, and the first and second projections are $\pushtermtight{1}{M}$ and $\pushtermtight{2}{M}$.
+Computation types also include function types (where functions send values to computations).
 Function application is written $\pushtermtight{V}{M}$, where $V$ is the argument and $M$ is the function to apply.
-The \emph{returner type} $\freetype{A}$ has as elements computations that return elements of the value type $A$; these computations may have side-effects.
-Elements of $\freetype A$ are introduced by $\returntermkeyword$; the computation $\returnterm{V}$ immediately returns the value $V$ (with no side-effects).
+The \emph{returner type} $\freetype{A}$ has as elements computations that return elements of the value type $A$; these computations may have effects.
+Elements of $\freetype A$ are introduced by $\returntermkeyword$; the computation $\returnterm{V}$ immediately returns the value $V$ (with no effects).
 Computations can be sequenced using $\toterm{M}{x}{N}$.
 This first evaluates $M$ (which is required to have returner type), and then evaluates $N$ with $x$ bound to the result of $M$.
 (It is similar to \verb+M >>= \x -> N+ in Haskell.)
-The syntax we give here does not include any method of introducing effects; we extend CBPV with divergence (via recursion) and with nondeterminism in \cref{section:cbpv-examples}.
+The syntax we give here does not include any method of introducing effects; we extend CBPV with some example computational effects in \autoref{section:cbpv-examples}.